 Quick Guide to StumbleUpon Categorization and Tagging

-- No traffic beside the initial push of a few hundred people
+- No traffic beside the initial push of a few people

 - High bounce rate of those people who are not interested in your subject matter

 - Bad and angry reviews

 - Spam reports

 Yeah, I’m on the Internet

 I get miscategorized all of the time that’s why I wrote about the categories that make sense to submit my posts to: